techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 ## Web-server
   - [ ] The installation needs to be done automated. https://learn.microsoft.com/en-us/training/modules/automate-virtual-machine-software-installation-configuration/
   - [ ] Webserver is for low density traffic with some times peakmoments.
 I use VM's for this, because they scale better.
-They are, however, a bit more costly and require some maintenance. https://dzone.com/articles/microsoft-azure-app-service-cloud-services-or-vms
+They are, however, a bit more costly and require some maintenance.
+        08-06-2023 After some research I am going to use Azure Appservices for this.
+Selecting the option Web App + Database. https://dzone.com/articles/microsoft-azure-app-service-cloud-services-or-vms
   - [ ] The VM's needs encryption.
 We can do this via the disk settings.
 The key for the encryption will be stored in the Key-Vault.
-  - [ ] Azure SQL database will be added to store data. https://www.sqlshack.com/azure-sql-database-vs-sql-server-on-azure-virtual-machines/
+  - [x] Azure SQL database will be added to store data. https://www.sqlshack.com/azure-sql-database-vs-sql-server-on-azure-virtual-machines/ 08-06-2023 Not needed.
+I use Appservices, option WebApps + Database
   - [ ] The server need a daily backup, what is stored for 7 days.
 We implement this with Azure Backup.
 This also needs a "Recovery Services Vault" to store the backup.
 No one needs access to this vault for security reasons.

 ## Management-server
   - [ ] https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/manage/azure-server-management/